-During fiscal 2020 and the first quarter of fiscal 2021, our business, like many others around the world, has experienced significant negative financial impacts from the COVID-19 pandemic.
-Our key manufacturing facilities globally continued to operate with additional precautions in place to ensure the safety of our employees, and we have continued to supply our customers with the products and services they require.
-However, demand for our products has been significantly impacted, and we expect it will continue to be impacted to some extent for the remainder of the pandemic, as levels of uncertainty exist within our customers and our markets.
+During largely the second half of fiscal 2020 and through the first two quarters of fiscal 2021, our business, like many others around the world, has experienced significant negative financial impacts from the COVID-19 pandemic.
+Our key manufacturing facilities globally continue to operate with additional precautions in place to ensure the safety of our employees, and we have continued to supply our customers with the products and services they require.
+However, demand for our products and services has been significantly impacted, and, despite the ongoing distribution of vaccines globally, we expect demand will continue to be impacted to some extent for the remainder of the pandemic, albeit it at varying levels geographically and by market.
 In order to help mitigate the negative financial impact caused by the pandemic, we have executed a number of temporary cash and cost-savings measures.
-As our business has seen sequential improvement in our financial results since the third quarter of fiscal 2020, we have eliminated certain of the temporary cost savings actions put in place; however, we continue to execute on certain measures including reductions of capital expenditures, applications for governmental assistance programs, utilization of governmental regulations allowing for the deferral of certain tax payments and cuts to discretionary spend.
-While we believe that the essential products we provide, along with our current strong balance sheet, will allow us to be well positioned for long-term growth after the pandemic, we cannot reasonably estimate the duration and severity of the COVID-19 pandemic, and accordingly, the ultimate impact it will have on our business, results of operations, and financial condition.
+As our business has seen continuous, sequential improvement in our financial results since the third quarter of fiscal 2020, we have eliminated certain of the temporary cost savings actions put in place; however, we continue to execute on certain measures including applications for governmental assistance programs and cuts to discretionary spend where practical.
+We believe that the essential products and services we provide, along with our current strong balance sheet, have the Company well positioned for long-term growth and strategic execution as we exit the pandemic.